 Licensure by the Michigan Board of Cosmetology is required for employment in cosmetology, manicuring and cosmetology instruction in the State of Michigan.
 Dorsey School of Beauty encourages all students to challenge the state licensing exam, however, makes no promise or guarantee of a graduate's successful outcome of this examination.
-Felony conviction, misdemeanor conviction with the possibility of jail time, or practicing cosmetology or manicuring on the public outside of school may render a student ineligible to take the State Board Examination.
+Student will service the public in a fair, honest, and open manner.
+If student has had a judgement of guilt in a criminal proceeding or a civil action, student must be rehabilitated or the substance of their former offense is not reasonably related to the cosmetology occupation.
 Student is aware of that good moral character is required for licensure, and therefore gainful employment, in the State of Michigan.
+Dorsey Schools has determined that its Cosmetology program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
+No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.